Poyamo/Xanthin/README.md

 version 0.2 in now here!!
 # Xanthin
 Xanthin programming language
-this info for version 0.1 of xanthin.
+this info for version 0.2 of xanthin.

-xanthin powered by Perl and fortran , python.
+xanthin powered by python.

 <h1>install</h1>
 you need install python 3+ and run_function_with_timeout library.